 Mistake 6: Wrong Paper / Careless Handling

-Uncoated or cheap inkjet paper loaded with artificial fillers often result in poor definition in colour without a good rich black; generally a bland, poor version of your original colour image.
+Uncoated or cheap inkjet paper loaded with artificial fillers often result in poor definition in colour without a good rich black, ink bleed with no sharp edges and generally a bland, poor version of your original colour image.

 Do you achieve a good rich black? – Are your block colours crisp and sharp at the edges? – Do your photographic images exhibit rich tone? – Do you achieve a true black & white with no colour bias? – Do you have smooth graduations and correct healthy fleshtones?